kran0/gearwheel/README.md

     If there are duplicated tools inside them, first wheel (profile) will be used first;

-  - If you wahnt to create new wheel (profile), use `./local/etc/gearwheel.d/multigear.sh`.
+  - If you want to create new wheel (profile), use `./local/etc/gearwheel.d/multigear.sh`.
     It will create new wheel from the `DEFAULT` one.

 - Name your build job and set the name in `GEARWHEEL_TASKID` variable;

-  - You dont have to do it,
+  - You don't have to do it,
     `GEARWHEEL_TASKID` will be auto set to some ugly string if not set.

 - Using `./build-example-project.sh` add your build script in `build-*.sh`.